 With a mutual fund, the price isn’t figured until the end of the business day, and the NAV is determined.
 As a result, mutual fund shares are traded differently, and you won’t see them traded the same way a stock is.
 Additionally, while index funds have relatively low fees, other types of mutual funds often have fairly high rates.
 Mutual funds can come with sales loads, and an actively managed fund can come with rather high administrative fees.

 Finally, it’s important to note that when you want to sell shares in a mutual fund, the fund has to sell shares to pay the investor.
-The result is that shares sold at a higher price than what they are bought for result in capital gains, which much be distributed to fund shareholders.
+Shares sold at a higher price than what they are bought for result in capital gains, which must be distributed to fund shareholders.
 You might end up paying taxes because of mutual fund turnover.

 Exchange Traded Funds (ETFs)